Being Effective, Not Just Productive

 To be efficient is to complete outstanding tasks within a given time period, using resources that do not add to the cost of the task.
 Let’s say that Productive Pete needs to create a 1000-word article on a trending topic in 4 hours.
 Pete managed to do this in 4 hours with the help of a virtual assistant that he hired for a couple of hours, got it approved and published.
 Pete has proven that he is productive, but not efficient.
 A productive person will create more products or deliver more than others, within the same amount of time.
 An efficient person will use less resources (this could also be time) than others, in delivering the same output.

-Effectiveness Vs Efficiency Vs Productivity
+Productivity Vs Efficiency Vs Effectiveness

 Efficient Emma finished a similar content piece on another topic without hiring any assistants, got it approved and published it on the website, all within 3.5 hours.
 Meanwhile, Effective Ekam spent 5.5 hours on another article.
 But instead of jumping straight into the task, he researched most-searched keywords and questions associated with the topic and incorporated these into the article, added eye-catching visuals and set up an FAQ for the article, all of which made it the most viewed article in the whole website.